Indiana vs. Ohio State prediction, odds, spread: 2025 Big Ten Championship Game picks from proven model

 Why Ohio State can cover

 Sophomore quarterback and Heisman quarterbaack Julian Sayin guides the Buckeyes' offense.
+He is third in the Heisman odds at +200.
 In 12 games, he has completed 78.9% of his passes for 3,065 yards and 30 touchdowns with just five interceptions.
 In last week's win at Michigan, he completed 19 of 26 passes for 233 yards and three touchdowns with one interception.
 He completed 36 of 42 passes for 393 yards and four touchdowns in a 34-0 win over the Wisconsin Badgers on Oct.
 18.

 Powering the ground attack is freshman running back Bo Jackson.
 In 11 games, he has rushed 151 times for 952 yards (6.3 average) and five touchdowns.
 He has rushed for 100 or more yards in three consecutive games, and in six games overall.
 He also has 17 receptions for 187 yards and one touchdown.
 In last week's win over the Wolverines, he carried 22 times for 117 yards.
 See which team to back at SportsLine.